-The main result of this phase is the list of quotations, which will remain unalterable during the subsequent phases, and the first version of the codebook.
-The codebook is an important finding of this research and the baseline to answer RQ1 and RQ2.
-To avoid biases and be confident that the codes mean the same thing to anyone who uses them, it is necessary to build that confidence.
-According to Krippendorff, reliability grounds this confidence empirically \cite{Krippendorff:2018} and offers the certainty that research findings can be reproduced \cite{Atlas:2019}: \textit{``The more unreliable the data, the less likely it is that researchers can draw valid conclusions from the data"} \cite{Atlas:2019}.
+The main results of this phase are the list of quotations, which remained unaltered during the subsequent phases, and the first version of the codebook.
+The codebook is an important finding of this research and the baseline used to answer RQ1 and RQ2.
+To avoid biases and ensure that the codes mean the same thing to anyone who uses them, it is necessary to build confidence in them.
+According to Krippendorff, reliability grounds this confidence empirically \cite{Krippendorff:2018} and offers the certainty that research findings can be reproduced: \textit{``The more unreliable the data, the less likely it is that researchers can draw valid conclusions from the data"} \cite{Atlas:2019}.

 { \textbf{Phase 2.
-Improving reliability of coding}.
-We used Inter-Coder Agreement (ICA) analysis techniques for testing the reliability of the obtained codebook.
-This is an iterative process in which Researcher 2 (second author) worked as Coder 1 and Researcher3 (third author) worked as Coder 2.
-Coder 1 and Coder 2 were involved to coding the interviews' transcriptions by using a codebook, which was iteratively refined while the ICA did not reach an acceptable level of reliability.
-This phase has to be very methodical, so Researcher 1 provided to Coder 1 and Coder 2 with detailed procedures about how to use codes and Atlas.ti projects (e.g. if codes within a semantic domain are not applied in a mutually exclusive manner, the ICA coefficient is inflated and cannot be calculated).
+Improving the reliability of coding}.
+We used Inter-Coder Agreement (ICA) analysis techniques to test the reliability of the obtained codebook.
+This is an iterative process in which Researcher 2 (second author) worked as Coder 1 and Researcher 3 (third author) worked as Coder 2.
+Coder 1 and Coder 2 were involved to coding the transcriptions of interviews by using a codebook, which was iteratively refined while the ICA did not reach an acceptable level of reliability.
+This phase was conducted as follows: Research 1 explained the procedures to Coder1 and Coder 2.
+This explanation details how to use codes and Atlas.ti projects (e.g. if codes within a semantic domain are not applied in a mutually exclusive manner, the ICA coefficient is inflated and cannot be calculated).
 After coding, Researcher 4 (fourth author) calculated and interpreted the ICA between Coder 1 and Coder 2.
-If coders did not reach an acceptable level of reliability, Researcher 1 analyzed the disagreements to find out why Coder 1 and Coder 2 had not understood a code in the same manner, and delivered a new version of the codebook.
-Next, Coder 1 and Coder 2 made a new coding on a new subset of interviews' transcriptions.
+If coders did not reach an acceptable level of reliability, Researcher 1 analyzed the disagreements to to determine why Coder 1 and Coder 2 had not understood a code in the same manner, and delivered a new version of the codebook.
+Next, Coder 1 and Coder 2 made a new coding on a new subset of interviews.
 This process was repeated until the ICA reached an acceptable level of reliability.}